German reading comprehension is one of the essential things you need to learn if you want to get fluent in the German language.

 After this step, you can look up the most crucial phrases you did not understand.
 The more information you add to the text, the better you will learn vocabulary you did not know before.

-3. Structuring the information systematically will help with German reading comprehension
+3. Structuring the information systematically will help you better understand the texts

-This method will significantly improve your German reading comprehension in a short period.
+This method will significantly enhance your ability to understand German texts in a short period.
 It will help if you take notes while reading a new story or text in German not only at the beginning of your learning journey.

 It would be best if you tried to structure the information systematically, as this will help you understand the context of a given text.